cjudd/15-factor-app-workshop/01_codebase.md

 ./mvnw spring-boot:run
 ```

-4. Browse to [http://localhost:8080](http://localhost:8080) and login with admin/password1, user1/password1 or user2/password1.
+4. Browse to [http://localhost:8080](http://localhost:8080) and login with admin/password1, user1/password1 or user2/password1 and add some music to their collection making sure at least one song over laps between some users.

 5. Shut server down.